hellocodeco/exist-api-docs/docs/guide/write_client.md

 A *scope* represents a certain permission or area of access to data.
 In the case of Exist, we have *read scopes* and *write scopes* that correspond to the groups attributes live in.
 For example, if we ask Exist for the `activity_read` scope, we're asking for the ability to read attribute, correlation, average, and insight data related to any attribute the user has in the Activity group.
 If we asked for the `activity_write` scope, we wouldn't be able to read any of this data, but we could create, own, and write new values for any attribute the user has in Activity.

-Scopes are broken down in this way so that clients can ask only for the access they need, and users can be safe in the knowledge that clients aren't reading or writing any other attributes.
-So a responsible client should ask **only** for the scopes it really needs in order to function correctly.
-For example, for Greatreads, we'd ask solely for the `media_write` scope so we can acquire and write to the `pages_read` attribute.
+Scopes are broken down in this way so that clients can ask only for the access they need, and users can be safe in the knowledge that clients aren't reading or writing any other attributes. **So a responsible client should ask only for the scopes it really needs in order to function correctly.** For example, for Greatreads, we'd ask solely for the `media_write` scope so we can acquire and write to the `pages_read` attribute, and maybe later create our own attributes in the Media group.
 The list of requested scopes is presented on the authorisation page for the user to agree to, so the user would see these permissions listed:

 * Read your profile details (not including email address)
 * Write Media group: Create new attributes and write data to attributes in the group